deepanshs/csdmpy/docs/source/examples/2D{1}-datasets/nmr.rst

 Notice, the unit of `x0` is in seconds.
 Since all the values are less than one second, it might be convenient to convert the unit to milliseconds.
-Use the :py:meth:`~csdfpy.Dimension.to` method of the respective :ref:`dim_api` instance for the unit conversion.
+Use the :meth:`~csdmpy.dimensions.Dimension.to` method of the respective :ref:`dim_api` instance for the unit conversion.
 In this case, it follows